jhelsby/DictionWave/readme.md

 5. To run the program in your terminal, run `python similarity_core.py` and follow the instructions it provides.
 To run the program as a Flask web application, run `python app.py`.

+    * To make running the web app easier on servers with limited memory, I have included a `embeddings_lite.pkl` file in this repository which is just under GitHub's 100MB limit and contains 74,000 word embeddings.

 ## References

 I used [fastText](https://fasttext.cc/), the provider of `crawl-300d-2M.vec`, to create DictionWave.
 As per the request of the fastText project, I would therefore like to cite the following paper: